Sonic boom: Abatement

 This remained untested for decades, until DARPA started the Quiet Supersonic Platform project and funded the Shaped Sonic Boom Demonstration (SSBD) aircraft to test it.
 SSBD used an F-5 Freedom Fighter.
 The F-5E was modified with a highly refined shape which lengthened the nose to that of the F-5F model.
 The fairing extended from the nose back to the inlets on the underside of the aircraft.
 The SSBD was tested over two years culminating in 21 flights and was an extensive study on sonic boom characteristics.
 After measuring the 1,300 recordings, some taken inside the shock wave by a chase plane, the SSBD demonstrated a reduction in boom by about one-third.
 Although one-third is not a huge reduction, it could have reduced Concorde's boom to an acceptable level below FM = 1.

 As a follow-on to SSBD, in 2006 a NASA-Gulfstream Aerospace team tested the Quiet Spike on NASA Dryden's F-15B aircraft 836.
 The Quiet Spike is a telescoping boom fitted to the nose of an aircraft specifically designed to weaken the strength of the shock waves forming on the nose of the aircraft at supersonic speeds.
 Over 50 test flights were performed.
 Several flights included probing of the shockwaves by a second F-15B, NASA's Intelligent Flight Control System testbed, aircraft 837.

 Some theoretical designs do not appear to create sonic booms at all, such as the Busemann biplane.
 However, creating a shockwave is inescapable if it generates aerodynamic lift.

 In 2018, NASA awarded Lockheed Martin a $247.5 million contract to construct a design known as the Low Boom Flight Demonstrator, which aims to reduce the boom to the sound of a car door closing.
-As of October 2023, the first flight was expected in 2024.
+The aircraft, referred to as the X-59 QueSST by Lockheed Martin, made its first flight on 28 October 2025, and as of 5 April 2026 it had executed thirteen total test flights.

+Boom Technology, a company developing a commercial supersonic airliner named Overture, aims to take advantage of a phenomenon known as mach cutoff, in which the shockwave generated by a supersonic aircraft does not reach the ground if it is flying at low supersonic speeds.
+In January 2025, Boom's XB-1 experimental aircraft broke the sound barrier (becoming the first private aircraft in history to do) during several test flights in which it reached speeds of up to mach 1.12, and in all cases no sonic boom was detected by microphones installed at ground level under the XB-1's flight path.